 As the castle was a key strategical point of the southern line of the Hungarian borderland chain at that time, the Ottomans wanted to get it by all means.
 Yet, they were repelled in 1516 by Lord Zrínyi Miklós (Nicholas Zrinski, the great-grandfather of the poet-warrior Zrínyi Miklós who died in 1664) and by Lord Frangepán Kristóf in 1524.

-Eventually, in 1527, Jajca became the last Bosnian town to fall to Ottoman rule after taken by Gházi Huszrev.
+Eventually, in 1527, Jajca became the last Bosnian town to fall to Ottoman rule after being taken by Gházi Huszrev.
 The town then lost its strategic importance, as the border moved further North.
 There are several churches and mosques built at different times during different rulers, making Jajce a rather diverse town in this aspect.

 Enjoy the video of Jajca Castle: